-DURING THE WEEK, IF COVID SYMPTOMS PRESENT:
+IF COVID SYMPTOMS PRESENT:

 Anyone who presents with a high-risk Covid symptom, or more than one low-risk Covid symptom will be tested by the nurse using a rapid test.
-If the camper tests positive, the camper will be sent home to isolate for the CDC-recommended period.
-The camper will be allowed to return, with a mask, after fever is no longer present (without medication for 24 hours) and symptoms have improved.
+If the camper tests positive, the camper will be sent home to isolate for the CDC-mandated period (5 days).
+The camper will be allowed to return after 5 days if they test negative on a rapid test done by our nurse at the infirmary.